twitter/twemproxy/notes/recommendation.md

 + `SERVER_ERROR Connection timed out\r\n`

-Seeing a `SERVER_ERROR` or `-ERR` response should be considered as a transient failure by a client which makes the original request an ideal candidate for a retry.
+Seeing those kind of error responses should be considered as a transient failure by a client which makes the original request an ideal candidate for a retry.

 ## read, writev and mbuf